japinol7/the-codemaster/README.md

                 > Snakes change their direction when they hit one.
                 > It consumes a little bit of your power while is on.
                 > When destroyed, it costs you some power.
 Then, it is created again.
-                > Its color changes from light blue to yellow and dark pink depending on his health stat.
+                > Its color changes from light blue to yellow and dark pink depending on its health stat.
 	> Files disks:
 	    > There are four types of files disks:
 	        > Type D: They contain low interesting data.